-It took about ten minutes after starting hiking Volcano Acatenango to decide that this was a terrible idea that was all going to go horribly wrong.
+It took about ten minutes after starting our hike up Volcano Acatenango to decide that this was a terrible idea that was all going to go horribly wrong.

 Similarly, it took about ten minutes after gratefully returning to the paved road the next day where a van was waiting to drive us back to Antigua to decide that it had all been worth it.

 Every moment in between?
 Well, it was characterized by one of those two extremes.
-My emotions spent most of the two day/one night trek up Volcano Acatenango mirroring the rumbling Volcano Fuego that we observed during our hike: times of peace and quiet followed by boiling frustration and occasional eruptions.
+My emotions spent most of the 2 day/1 night trek up Volcano Acatenango mirroring the rumbling Volcano Fuego that we observed during our hike: times of peace and quiet followed by boiling frustration and occasional eruptions.

 Hiking Volcano Acatenango rewarded us with some of the most fascinating views that we have ever seen.